PythonRSAS/pythonrsas.github.io/_posts/2022-10-06-1-Merge-Sort-and-Recursion.md

 In practice, most programmers are not implementing these sorting algorithms themselves, odds are they're using a library off the shelf that themselves have made the decision as to which of these algorithms to do.
 But generally speaking, we're seeing now this for the first time if you want to improve time,like use less time, write faster code, you've got to pay a price and that might be your human time just takes you more time to code up something more sophisticated more difficult to implement **or you need to spend something like space**.

 And as the shelves suggest that too is one of the key details of merge sort is that you **can't just have the elements swapping in place**.
 You need at least in an auxiliary array so that when you do the merging.

-but you do need more space back in the day, decades ago space was really expensive and so you know what,it might have been better to not use merge sort.
+Back in the day, decades ago space was really expensive and so you know what,it might have been better to not use merge sort.
 Use bubble sort or selection sort even or some other algorithm altogether.

 ![compare sorting algorithms](../images/posts/mergeSortDavidCompareSort.PNG)